Ebten/Unfinished-Works/README.md

-Virus Simulator was a program I initially created to be a test program for when objects touch.
+Virus was a program I initially created to be a test program for when objects touch.
 At the time of creating the project, I didn't know any convenience functions for testing if one object was touching another, So I had to improvise and test it on my own.
 It took a long time to figure it out and tons of testing but this program shows my progress and success!
 This is why you will see the squares changing their color slightly whenever they touch another square, it signifies that it is touching something.

-The program starts out by creating 100 squares in the programs area, each with a random integer for its x and y (thus why this process takes so long).
+The program starts out by creating 100 squares in the programs area, each with a random integer for its x and y.
 Once a square is created, it will move at a constant rate around the screen, bouncing off walls and going in the opposite direction of the wall it hit, think of the screen saver icon that bounces around the screen for DVDs.

-Once all of the squares are created, the "loading..." text will disappear along with the square that was used with it moving back and forth, and the program will begin!

 The whole idea with this is to create a virus square that will potentially infect the entire group.
 Whenever an infected square touches another uninfected square, then the uninfected square will become infected.
 It is important to know that once a square is infected,